lornebb/Venice-Drone-website/README.md

 ### Fonts

-The font used throughout the site is a simple DM MONO provided by [Google Fonts CDN](https://fonts.google.com/specimen/DM+Mono) .
+The font used throughout the site is a simple Roboto provided by [Google Fonts CDN](https://fonts.google.com/specimen/Roboto).
 The spacious and unobtrusive nature of the font provided a clear and direct approach to copy impact.

 ### Icons